sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 Since Translib is the main authority on authorized operations, this means that the NBIs cannot render to the user what they are and are not allowed to do.
 The CLI, therefore, renders the entire command tree to a user, even the commands they are not authorized to execute.

 #### 1.1.1.4 Linux Groups
+Initially, only two roles will be supported:
+- `admin` -- can perform read and write functions across all attributes (i.e., GET/PUT/PATCH/etc.)
+- `operator` -- can only perform read functions on all attributes (i.e., GET only) These privileges will be enforced by Translib.

 RBAC will be facilitated via Linux Groups:
 - Local users
-  - Local user with `Operator` role is added into `docker` group
+  - Local user with `Operator` role is added into `operator` group
   - Local user with `Admin` role is added into `admin` group and is a `sudoer`.
 - Remote users
-  - Remote users with `Operator` role are mapped to the same global `remote-user` user who is part of `docker` group
+  - Remote users with `Operator` role are mapped to the same global `remote-user` user who is part of `operator` group
   - Remote users with `Admin` role are mapped to the same global `remote-user-su` user who is part of `admin` group and is a `sudoer`
   - This means that all remote users will share the same accounts on the system, which also means they will share the same /home directory and certificate to log into the REST server.